dmt-hub/NetNewsWire-Dracula/README.md

-a Dracula Theme for NetNewsWire on MacOS.
+Dracula inspired Theme for NetNewsWire on MacOS.

-Count Dracula only functions in darkmode.
+Dracula only functions in darkmode.

 The theme uses the GentiumPlus font by https://software.sil.org/gentium/